 Having a solid understanding of the research process allows for an informed interpretation of hypotheses, results and translation to practice.

 For MD and DO applicants, programs will expect you to have some research experience in college.
-Though not required for dental, optometry, podiatry or veterinary school, research experience makes your application stand out among the applicant pool.
+Though not required for dental, optometry, PA, podiatry or veterinary school, research experience makes your application stand out among the applicant pool.